-Corpus, ”Transition”, forged iron.
+Sculpture, ”Transition”, forged iron.

 Scottish artist Daniel Freyne is a trained blacksmith with full command of his material.
 His work is an homage to the foundations of blacksmithing, yet also a deliberate break from this – demonstrating the vast potential of iron as a contemporary artistic media.